Nick Viall Called Out Hannah Brown For ‘A Really, Really Terrible Apology’

-Nick Viall, former star of season 21 of The Bachelor reacted to Bachelorette star Hannah Brown’s explosive use of the n-word on an Instagram live.
+Nick Viall, the former star of Season 21 of The Bachelor reacted to Bachelorette star Hannah Brown’s explosive use of the n-word on an Instagram live.

 Brown was singing a song live on Saturday evening when the word slipped out and the reality television star was called out by fans almost immediately.
 Brown did offer a typed apology which she put in her Instagram stories, however the intensity of the backlash has only grown in the days since her comments, and fellow franchise members have called on Brown to do more.